prometheus-operator/prometheus-operator/Documentation/proposals/202403-prometheus-operator-cli.md

 # Non-Goals

-- Replace any existing config management tools such as kustomize or helm
+- Replace any existing config management tools such as Kustomize or Helm.

 # Audience